KSWO-TV: News operation

-As of January 2018, KSWO-TV presently broadcasts 26 1/2 hours of locally produced newscasts each week (with 4 1/2 hours each weekday and two hours each on Saturdays and Sundays).
+As of January 2018, KSWO-TV presently broadcasts 30 hours, 5 minutes of locally produced newscasts each week (with 5 hours, 5 minutes each weekday; 2 hours, 35 minutes on Saturdays; and 2 hours, 5 minutes on Sundays).
 In regards to the number of hours devoted to news programming, it is the highest local newscast output among the Wichita Falls–Lawton market's broadcast television stations, tied with NBC affiliate KFDX-TV and beating KSWO's CBS-affiliated sister station KAUZ-TV's weekly news total by a half-hour.
+Unlike most ABC affiliates in the Central Time Zone, KSWO does not produce a midday newscast.

-Because of KSWO's status as the only major-network affiliate licensed to a city on the Oklahoma side of the Wichita Falls–Lawton market, the station's newscasts tend to focus more on Lawton and surrounding areas of southwestern Oklahoma, with a secondary focus on stories occurring in northwest Texas.
+Because of KSWO's status as the only major network affiliate licensed to a city on the Oklahoma side of the Wichita Falls–Lawton market, the station's newscasts tend to focus more on Lawton and surrounding areas of southwestern Oklahoma, with a secondary focus on stories occurring in northwest Texas.
 Among the three local television news operations in the area, KSWO maintains a ratings stronghold on the Oklahoma side of the Wichita Falls–Lawton market, while KAUZ and KFDX primarily compete for the audience on the Texas side.